|

 parsing REBASE files

-passing data to by value
+passing data to

 random DNA set, generating